sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 During extraction, an optimal design is produced using either a greedy or exact (linear programming) method as explained in the [E-graphs and Equality Saturation](#e-graphs-and-equality-saturation) section.

 To apply linear programming to the e-graph extraction problem, a set of constraints and objective function must be specified.
 A number linear-programming libraries implement algorithms to solve linear programming problems.
 The good\_lp rust crate was developed to make it easier to apply any of the [HiGHs](https://highs.dev/), [SCIP](https://scipopt.org/#scipoptsuite), [microlp](https://github.com/Specy/microlp/), and [COIN-OR Branch-and-Cut](https://github.com/coin-or/Cbc) algorithms to linear programming problems.
 With good\_lp, the application developer specifies the set of problem variables, a set of constraints, and an objective function to maximize/minimize.
 We specify the problem using the formulation of [Yang et al.](https://arxiv.org/pdf/2101.01332).
-Formally, the problem of e-graph extraction can be represented by the following constraint programming problem:
+The problem of e-graph extraction can be formalized as follows:

 Let:
 - `i = 0, ..., N - 1` be the set of e-nodes in the e-graph.